meenbeese/meenbeese/README.md

 ## 🟢 Activities

 I am always working on practising my stack and continuing to build and release new fullstack apps every day.
-I might also work on a small and interesting problem here and there if I think a good enough solution does not exist, and release it for everyone to see and use for themselves. <br>
+I might also work on a small and interesting problem here and there if I think a good enough solution does not exist, and release it for everyone to use. <br>

 I also many hobbies like reading, and listening to podcasts and walking around <br> the city.
 Yes, the computer screen can indeed be consuming sometimes :)